Blood in Stool: Top Causes & Useful Remedy You Need To Know

 • Hemorrhoids: Swollen blood vessel in the lower digestive tract, rectum, or anus that can rupture and bleed.
 This is especially true if you are passing bright red blood in your poop, a condition called hematochezia.

 • Anal Fissure: An anal fissure is a small tear in the lining of the anus.
 It is caused by passing hard stools, straining, pregnancy, and more.
-This can cause anal pain during and after bowel movement.
+As a result, it can cause anal pain during and after bowel movement.

 • Diverticular Disease: It arises from the formation of diverticula in the large intestine lining, leading to rectal bleeding.
 While many individuals remain asymptomatic, some may experience diverticulitis due to infection in these pouches.